 #5.
 User Role Privileges

-Moreover, as a supervisor, you can move around your agents to different campaigns and queues as per requirement.
+Moreover, as a supervisor, you can move around your agents to different campaigns and queues as per requirement with these call center software features.
 For example, you observe that presently many customers are waiting in the credit card queue, you can assign more agents to that queue in real-time to manage the peak call traffic.